unpc2026/diaryasprogrammer/README.md

 Documentation serves as evidence for semantics rather than replacing semantic explanation.

-If documentation does not fully determine behavior, explicitly classify it as one of the following:
+If documentation does not fully determine a behavior, explanation, or conclusion, explicitly classify it as one of the following:

-* Underspecified
-* Implementation-determined
+* Underspecified — The authoritative sources intentionally or unintentionally leave aspects of the behavior undefined.
+* Implementation-determined — The behavior depends on the implementation rather than being guaranteed by the language semantics.
-* Conventionally relied upon but not formally guaranteed
+* Conventionally relied upon but not formally guaranteed — The behavior is widely observed and commonly relied upon, but authoritative sources do not establish it as a language guarantee.

-Do not infer guarantees that documentation does not support.
+* Unknown — The available authoritative sources do not provide sufficient information to justify a conclusion, and no conservative inference can be supported.

+Do not substitute speculation for missing knowledge.
+If a conclusion cannot be justified by authoritative sources or conservative inference, explicitly acknowledge the uncertainty rather than inventing an explanation.

 ---